-After a long winter, is completely normal that you find your garden hose in bad conditions.
+After a long winter, is completely normal that you find your hose in bad conditions.
 Most people might think that it’s not useful anymore and buy another one.
 But this couldn’t be further from the truth.

 As I have just said, no matter how dirty your hose, there is a solution.
-It’s been a very long time since I have my beautiful garden and I have to clean my garden hose every summer.
+It’s been a very long time since I have my beautiful garden and I have to clean my hose every summer.
 A whole year of being a drag on the floor takes its toll on it.
 You shouldn’t leave the dirt to take over your hose, because it can be a source of infection.
 Especially if you have kids around.

 I wouldn’t like my grandchildren to play around a dirty hose.
 So, pay close attention to these simple steps to make your hose look like if it were brand new.

 1. Soak it in bleach